Here's a few basic things you can try

 Check To See If The Apple Servers Are Facing a Downtime

 When you set up a feature like FaceTime, it needs to talk to one of the servers at Apple before it can actually function on your device.
-The activation process actually takes place with the help of an Apple server, and if that server is facing a downtime, your activation process isn’t going to get through.
+The activation process actually takes place with the help of an Apple server, and if that server is experiencing downtime, your activation process isn’t going to get through.

 So, the question is: how in this world can you find out if Apple’s FaceTime server is down?
 Well, Apple has put up a web page to tell you about it.